tinymce/tinymce-docs/migration-from-4x.md

 #### Inlite

-The Inlite theme is no longer supported in Tiny 5.0.
+The Inlite theme is no longer supported in TinyMCE 5.0.
 The features that the Inlite theme used to provide is now available as a plugin.
 For a workaround, using the following configuration:
 ```
 {
   theme: 'silver',